- Dates28 October – 02 November

 Engage in two, three, four, or all six days!

 Delegates can engage with the conference for two, three, four, or all six days!
-Numerous CTBUH Committee and Leader meetings – as well as on-site registration and off-site workshops – will occur on Monday 28 October.
+Numerous CTBUH Committee and Leader meetings – as well as on-site registration and workshops – will occur on Monday 28 October.
 The core conference of speaker and poster presentations, regional rooms, panel discussions and social networking events will occur on Tuesday 29 & Wednesday 30 October.
-A day of “off-site programs” across numerous tall building and urban venues in Chicago will take place on Thursday 31 October.
+Three on-site, stand-alone “symposiums,” as well as “off-site programs” across numerous tall building and urban venues in Chicago will take place on Thursday 31 October.
 Then, for those wanting to travel on to see the very best of urban development in other cities in North America, there will be 1.5 days of regional city programs in various cities in the United States and surrounding countries.

 50 Forward | 50 Back: The Recent History and Essential Future of Sustainable Cities